Biography

 Megan Hollingsworth, MS

-Meg is a writer with an interdisciplinary education in community health and environmental studies.
-She writes poetry and prose in service to collective health.
-Her work is deeply influenced by her Quaker upbringing, Engaged Buddhism, and faith in essential goodness.
+Meg is a writer with an interdisciplinary education in applied health science and environmental studies.
+She is currently an East West Psychology doctoral student at California Institute of Integral Studies.
+Meg’s work is deeply influenced by her Quaker upbringing, Engaged Buddhism, and faith in essential goodness.

 Quakers (Religious Society of Friends)